 The results table shows dose equivalent for electrons, photons, and alpha as well as the total equivalent dose for all nuclides and for all radiation types.
-Examination of the SkinDose results table shows that the total effective dose is 1,300 mSv (1,300 mSv from electrons and 2.1 mSv from photons), a total dose that exceeds regulatory limits.
+Examination of the SkinDose results table shows that the total effective dose is 1,300 mSv (1,300 mSv from electrons, 2.1 mSv from photons, and no alpha emissions associated with this nuclide), a total dose that exceeds regulatory limits.
 To calculate the dose at a 1 cm depth, for example, go back to the top of the SkinDose window and change the value of "Dose Depth" to 1,000 milligrams per square centimeter (mg/cm2), and click "Calculate."
-The SkinDose results table now displays an electron dose equivalent of 0 (zero) and a photon dose equivalent of 0.074 mSv.
+The SkinDose results table now displays an electron dose equivalent of 0.0 (a calculated dose of zero), a photon dose equivalent of 0.074 mSv, and no alpha emissions.

 The total shallow dose calculated using the point geometry was above regulatory limits.
 However, the situation described in this example will obviously be more accurately modeled using the disk or cylinder geometries.
 A more realistic, yet conservative approach would be to use the disk geometry and calculate the dose as if all of the contamination were directly on the skin.
 Return your attention to the top of the SkinDose window and choose the "Disk" radio button in the Source Geometry Type frame.
 Enter a source Diameter of 8 cm (resulting in a source area of 50 cm2), enter a Dose Depth value of 7 mg/cm2, and confirm the Exposure Time of 4.5 hours and an Averaging Area of 10 cm2.
 Select the red "Calculate" button.
-The Calculate button turns to green and the results table shows an electron dose of 260 mSv and a photon dose of 0.45 mSv.
+The Calculate button turns to green and the results table shows an electron dose of 260 mSv, a photon dose of 0.45 mSv, and no alpha emissions.

 Using the cylinder model to simulate contamination that is uniformly distributed throughout the thickness of the lab coat introduces even more realism.
 In this case, the lab coat is assumed to soak up the contamination instead of acting as a protective cover material.
 In Table 2-2 of the main report, the data for a cloth lab coat indicates a thickness of 0.04 centimeters (cm) and a density of 0.9 g/cm3.
 Select "Cylinder" in the Source Geometry Type frame.
 Confirm the source Diameter is 8 cm, enter a Thickness of 0.04 cm and a Density of 0.9 g/cm3 (confirm the use of the appropriate units).
 Confirm the Dose Depth is 7 mg/cm3, the Exposure Time is 4.5 hours, and the Averaging Area is 10 cm2.
 Do not use the Covers function in this example.
-Click the red "Calculate" button; the SkinDose results will display 160 mSv and 0.42 mSv as the electron and photon dose equivalent, respectively.
+Click the red "Calculate" button; the SkinDose results will display 160 mSv and 0.42 mSv as the electron and photon dose equivalent (no alpha), respectively.